sbergot/wandering-mushroom/content/2020-11-23-iberium-factions.md

   boat in half.
 You could sail out there with a net and try to grab a few salmons but without a big harpoon to defend yourself the risk is too high.
 So the only people crazy enough to wander around are trying to bring back big game.
-When they succeed they can make a nice profit out of it.
+When they succeed, they can make a nice profit out of it.
 A sea creature will provide meat for the hungry, oil for the torches, skin for the clothes, etc. With that money they will need to pay the salaries to their men or their widows, fix the damages on their boat, and finance the next expedition.